ninfueng/GUINNESS/README.md

-# GUINNESS: A GUI based binarized Neural NEtwork SyntheSizer toward an FPGA (Trial version) (Remove PyQt4 to PyQt5)
+# GUINNESS: A GUI based binarized Neural NEtwork SyntheSizer toward an FPGA (Trial version) (Supporting PyQt5 version)

 **This fork is created for make GUINNESS operate-able with PyQt5.**
 Some unused dependencies were removed.
 The installing script is included in this fork.